Cloud Orchestration FAQ

-Yes, but with the following caveats.
-Although OpenStack Heat documentation claims support for a subset of this format, there are a variety of nuances and underlying compatibility tools that must be run on the service provider’s cloud to support that format.
 Rackspace supports the CFN template format and is slowly adding support for individual resources.
-Currently, the server and loadbalancer resources are supported implying that customers can re-use CFN templates with these.
-However, if the existing CFN template contains syntax that invokes resources (AutoScale group for example), it will need to be tweaked before use.
-Customers are encouraged to provide feedback and request new features.
-This helps us prioritize our roadmap.
+We currently support server and load balancer resources.
+However, if the existing CFN template contains syntax that invokes other resources, it will need to be tweaked before use.
+We encourage you to provide feedback and request new features, which will help us prioritize our roadmap.

-Can I take my heat template from another OpenStack service provider and deploy it at Rackspace?
+Can I deploy my Heat template from another OpenStack service provider at Rackspace?

-Yes, since Rackspace Cloud Orchestration is based off OpenStack Heat, in general, you will be able to easily deploy your existing Heat template on Rackspace Cloud.
-The only exception is that the template must use resources that are in the Orchestration Resource Reference.
+Yes.
+Because Rackspace Cloud Orchestration is based on OpenStack Heat, you can easily deploy your existing Heat template on Rackspace Cloud.
+However, the template must use resources that are in the Rackspace Cloud Orchestration Resource Reference.

-Additional support for custom defined “Rackspace” resources While Cloud Orchestration is based off the OpenStack Heat project, each service provider running Heat can choose which cloud resource plug-ins to support.
-In an effort to provide our customers breadth of orchestration support for our public cloud, we run some custom resource plug-ins that other service providers may choose not to run or may not be compatible with other service provider clouds.
-Templates that use these custom resources may need modification in order to work properly on other service provider or private OpenStack installations.
+orchestration support for our public cloud, we run custom resource plug-ins that other service providers may choose not to run, or that may not be compatible with other service provider clouds.
+Templates that use these custom resources may need modification in order to work properly on other service provider installations or private OpenStack installations.

-Rackspace specific resources are clearly marked in our documentation and begin with Rackspace.”
-For a full list of supported resource types, please refer to our Orchestration documentation to see instructions for how to list resource types.
+Rackspace-specific resources are clearly marked in our documentation and begin with the word Rackspace.
+To obtain a full list of supported resource types, see the documentation for the list resources API operation.

-Our Service’s version of Heat is often ahead of the last official OpenStack version At Rackspace, we strive to provide our customers with reliable community developed features of Heat as often as possible.
-However, to ensure a positive customer experience, our Cloud Orchestration service may at times run newer or older feature code from that developed in the open community.
-We do this because we employ Test Driven Development methodologies and automation, which allows us to quickly deploy the latest and greatest features ahead of the official OpenStack six-month release cycle.
-We may lag in supporting an upstream feature in order to ensure we appropriately test all scenarios that could affect our customers.
-Both Heat and our Orchestration service have versioned APIs and DSL syntax so you can compare our service versions against other installations of Heat.
+The Cloud Orchestration service’s version of Heat is often ahead of the official version of OpenStack.
+At Rackspace, we strive to provide our customers with reliable, community-developed Heat features as often as possible.
+However, in order to ensure a positive customer experience, our Cloud Orchestration service may at times run newer or older feature code than that developed by the open community.
+We do this because we employ test-driven development methodologies and automation that enable us to quickly deploy the latest and greatest features ahead of the official OpenStack six-month release cycle.
+We may lag in supporting an upstream feature in order to ensure that we appropriately test all of the scenarios that might affect our customers.
+Both Heat and our Cloud Orchestration service have versioned APIs and DSL syntax so that you can compare our service versions against other installations of Heat.

 What software does the template install?

-The software that is installed is detailed in the description column of the template selector.
+The software that is installed is detailed in the Description column of the template selector.
 As part of your template configuration, you have the option to select the operating system and other software.
-All software listed in the description column, in addition to dependencies, is installed automatically.
+All of the software and dependencies that are listed in the Description column are automatically installed.
 In some cases, you can specify additional software packages to install.

-What if there is a security vulnerability in the verstion of software installed by Orchestration?
+What if there’s a security vulnerability in the version of the software that the Cloud Orchestration service installs?

-Does Rackspace support the software that is installed using the Orchestration service?
+Does Rackspace support the software that is installed through the Orchestration service?

-The stack is supported at the system level with the Managed Operations Service Level of support.
-Only the software in our Spheres of Support is supported.
-Software installed on top of a web server or database server (like WordPress or Drupal) is not directly supported, but the underlying system, web server, and database server are supported.
+Rackspace supports the stack at the system level with the Managed Operations Service Level of support.
+Only the software in our Linux Spheres of Support for Dedicated and Managed Operations is supported.
+Software installed on top of a web server or database server is not directly supported.
+(Some examples of this type of software are WordPress and Drupal.)
+However, the underlying system, web server, and database server are supported.

 The underlying structure of the stack is supported at all service levels.

-What are the license files or the GPL for the installed software?
+Where are the license files or the general public license for the installed software?